nhnduy/Append-to-csv-file-except-duplicate-values/README.md

 3,melon,green
 4,grape,purple

 when append values of file2 to file1, the program will detect duplicate values (1 and 3) and ignore it.
-Then it only append the new value (4)
+Then it only appends the new value (4)